Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict: UN Action Against Sexual Violence in Conflict (UN Action)

-UN Action is a cross-UN initiative that unites the work of 24 entities with the goal of ending conflict-related sexual violence.
+UN Action is a cross-UN initiative that unites the work of 26 entities with the goal of ending conflict-related sexual violence.
 The Chair of UN Action is the Special Representative on Sexual Violence in Conflict, Ms. Pramila Patten.
 Endorsed by the Secretary-General's Policy Committee in June 2007, it represents a concerted effort by the UN to work as one by amplifying advocacy, improving coordination and accountability and supporting country efforts to prevent conflict-related sexual violence and respond effectively to the needs of survivors.
-The UN Action Secretariat is based in the OSRSG-SVC and focuses on three main pillars:

-Country-level Action: Strategic support to integrated UN Missions to help them design comprehensive strategies to combat conflict-related sexual violence and targeted support to strengthen joint UN programming.

-Advocacy for Action: Raising public awareness and generating political will to address conflict-related sexual violence as part of a broader campaigns to Stop Rape Now and Unite to End Violence Against Women.

-Learning by Doing: Creating a knowledge hub on the scale of conflict-related sexual violence and effective responses by the UN and partners.